adiM3344/ex3/README.md

 # Programing Project - 1st Mile Stone
 # Flight Simulator 2020

+An Interpenter coded in C++ for FlightGear's Flight Simulator

 # WHAT IS IT ABOUT ?

 Our project connects to a flight simulator and sends it commands that make an airplain fly.